Spaceman-Labs/KIFHarness/readme.markdown

 Installation
 ------------

+There are a lot of steps here, but if you just follow the steps, everything _should_ "just work".

 #### Download KIFHarness

 Because it is intended as a template, you _will_ be modifying the KIFHarness project after it is integrated - for this reason, it is recommended that you do NOT install KIFHarness as a git submodule.